olivierfriard/boris_docs/material_mkdocs/docs/create_project.md

 ### Set your ethogram from scratch

-Clicking on the **Behavior > Add behavior** button you can add a new row in the **Ethogram** table and behavior type will be automatically set to **Point event**.
+By clicking on the **Behavior > Add behavior** button, you can add a new row in the **Ethogram** table, and the behavior type will be automatically set to **Point event**.

 The cells with gray background can not be directly edited.
 You must double-click on them and then select a value.

 ### Behavior types

 **2 types** of behaviors can be defined.
 Double-click on the cell and select the type of behavior:

 - **Point event** behavior when the behavior has **no duration**.